farrelldianni/business-notes/readme.md

 <li>GET /api/notes reads the db.json file and returns all saved notes as JSON.</li>
 <li>POST /api/notes receives a new note to save on the request body, adds it to the db.json file, and then returns the new note to the client.
 Each note has a unique ID.</li>
 </ul>
+Deployed Application on Heroku : <a href="https://business-notes.herokuapp.com/"> Business Notes</a>
 </p>